Ve1mus/BetOnLove/README.md

 <a name="english"></a>
 # Bet on Love — Telegram Bot

-A group chat bot for 4 players.
+A group chat bot.
 Friends bet on participants of a reality show.

 ## Quick Start